Beats

 - approving or rejecting pending public-facing actions

-The same workspace also auto-initializes the shared synthetics runtime for the page when it is not already configured.
+For shared-runtime beats, the same workspace can also initialize the shared synthetics runtime for the page when it is not already configured.

 Supported beat types